cearley/retromark-mcp-server/README.md

 ### CLI Data Storage

-The CLI mode uses a JSON file for storage at `~/Documents/github/linkvault-mcp-server/data/url_database.json`
+The CLI mode uses a JSON file for storage at `~/Documents/github/retromark-mcp-server/data/url_database.json`

+## Credits

+This project is a fork of [LinkVault MCP Server](https://github.com/labeveryday/linkvault-mcp-server) by [@labeveryday](https://github.com/labeveryday).
+Special thanks for creating the original implementation and foundational architecture.

 ## License